ejyongc/kickstarter-analysis/README.md

 In this project we analyze Kickstarter data with the goal to visualize the three different outcomes (successful, failed, and cancelled) of the campaigns in relation to the month they were launched in and their goal size.

 ### Purpose
-The purpose of this report is to help Louise determine when would be the best time of the year to launch a successful kickstarter campaign, as well as setting an attainable campaign goal.
+The purpose of this report is to help Louise determine when would be the best time of the year to launch a successful kickstarter campaign, as well as setting an attainable campaign goal based on other campaigns data.

 ## Analysis and Challenges
-The analysis of the kickstarter data was divided into two separate outcomes:
+The analysis of the kickstarter data was divided into two separate sections:
 1. Theater Outcomes by Launch Date (Sheet 1)
 2. Outcomes Based Goals (Sheet 2)

 ### Analysis of Outcomes Based on Launch Date
-In the first analysis, we pivoted the data to show the three different outcomes (successful, failed, and cancelled) for all Theater Kickstart campaigns against  their launch date.
-Our first challenge when pivoting the table was
+In the first analysis, we pivoted the data to show the three different campaign outcomes (successful, failed, and cancelled) for all Theater Kickstart campaigns against their launch date.
+Our first challenge when pivoting the table was ensuring the month column was in descending order.
+When we tried applying the pivot table filters in the

 ### Analysis of Outcomes Based on Goals